updownpress/markdown-lint/rules/031-blanks-around-fences.md

+---
-## MD031 - Fenced code blocks should be surrounded by blank lines
+title: MD031 - Fenced code blocks should be surrounded by blank lines

-Tags: code, blank_lines
+tags:  [code, blank_lines]

-Aliases: blanks-around-fences
+alias: blanks-around-fences
+---

 This rule is triggered when fenced code blocks are either not preceded or not followed by a blank line: